 Goal #2 - To explain how the federal government designed its plan for reconstructing the United States

-Reconstruction was such a politically devisive idea - even within the Republican Congress.
-Because the party was divided between Conservative Republicans and Radical Republicans - and because a small number of democrats still existed in Congress, four different plans for reconstructing the nation were presented before an official Reconstruction Policy was adopted.
+Reconstruction was a politically devisive idea - even within the Republican Congress.
+Why?
+Because the party was divided between Conservative Republicans and Radical Republicans - and because a small number of democrats still existed in Congress.
+Thus, four different plans for reconstructing the nation were presented before an official Reconstruction Policy was adopted.

 The First Plan: Lincoln’s Reconstruction Program required bringing the seceded states back into the Union as quickly as possible by passing the Proclamation of Amnesty and Reconstruction of December 1863.

 The Second Plan: The Radical Republican Program was designed to re-construct the fabric of southern society and reshape southern communities to reflect their egalitarian beliefs: equal political rights and equal economic opportunity for all people, both of which would be guaranteed by a powerful national government.

-The Third Plan: President Johnson’s Restoration Program had a different mission - to create functioning state governments in the South that would restore the United States, but would not make major political and social changes designed to reconstruct Southern society.
+The Third Plan: President Johnson’s Restoration Program argued that Reconstruction was the job of the executive branch - not Congress.
+He had a different mission - to create functioning state governments in the South that would restore the United States, but would not make major political and social changes designed to reconstruct Southern society.
 Johnson, a southern Democrat, placed the responsibility for restoration under executive control.
 In May 1865, when Congress was out of session, he announced his restoration intentions.

 In December 1865 when the 39th Congress was convened, the Republican majority prevented the seating of all white southerners elected to Congress under Johnson’s plan - so there were not enough southerners to support his plan.
 This action, then, through the responsibility for reconstruction back to Congress.